HansSimon212/webdev-intro/README.md

 #### **Project Structure**:
-The top level directory of this project contains folders for each of {HTML+CSS, JavaScript, Bootstrap}.
+The top level directory of this project contains folders for each of {HTML+CSS, JavaScript}.
 Each of these folders contain work done while watching tutorials/following along with courses on their respective topic.

 ---